MitchellGerdisch/pulumi-import-and-convert-examples/README.md

 See the README under the folder for details.

 ## tf-convert
-Provides a TF program (`backend-storage`) to run `pulumi convert` on to generate Pulumi code that can be stored in `backend-convert` directory.
+Provides a TF program (with a TF module) to run `pulumi convert` on to generate Pulumi code including a component resource based on the module..